Custom Vision Design

 2. Micro monovision expands depth of focus, but does not provide the full depth of focus required to simultaneously read and see at distance.

 3. Because of #2, it is necessary to choose the Refractive Path (distance, middle, or near) that emphasizes the activities that are most important to you.
 Glasses will need to be worn at some times for tasks that are outside of the distance you prioritize.
+Mini or or full monovision can also be considered.
+These options are discussed in greater detail here.

 Talking to your surgeon

-These refractive design strategies are for patients who are not electing presbyopia correction with specialty intraocular lenses.
+Monovision strategies are for patients who are not electing presbyopia correction with specialty intraocular lenses.
 Compare the advantages and disadvantages of both strategies before deciding what you want.